 When used in baking, psyllium can be replaced with chia seeds or flax seeds.

 Psyllium behaves a bit like gluten when baking bread.
 It makes it possible to handle the dough when rolling or shaping it.
 This works well for gluten-free bread.

 You can use both whole husk flakes or the powder; it’s a matter of taste, though my wife says she prefers the powder in baking.

 Yes, psyllium is widely used in low-carb cooking.
 It is very useful.
 Psyllium can help you recreate keto-friendly, gluten-free versions of most high-carb bread favorites.
 Psyllium can replicate a nice texture.

-Whole Psyllium Husk is considered low-cost.
-However, it is one of the best additions in your diet.
-My wife uses bakes with psyllium almost every week which is a great way to increase you fiber intake.
+Whole Psyllium Husk is low-cost but one of the best addition we have made.
+My wife bakes delicious bread with psyllium every week which is a great way to increase fiber intake.

-How to consume psyllium: Add one teaspoon of psyllium husk to a glass of warm water and drink on an empty stomach.
-Some drink it quickly before it has thickened but I don’t.
+Yes, many people add one teaspoon of psyllium husk to a glass of warm water and drink on an empty stomach.
+This increases the daily intake of fiber.
+The powder becomes like a light porridge which I find easy to swallow.
 One teaspoon doesn’t sound much, but the effect can be surprisingly good.
 Psyllium has a mild laxative effect.
-Take it first thing in the morning and in the evening.